 Advertise Lake Vacation Rentals

-At just under 5,000 acres, Lake Sammamish is the sixth largest lake in Washington and is one of the major recreational lakes in the state.
+At just under 5,000 acres, Lake Sammamish is one of the major recreational lakes in the state.
 The lake provides activities for fishermen, boaters, jet skiers, water skiers, swimmers, picnickers, and those just wanting to enjoy the scenery.
 Lake Sammamish is less than a 30 minute drive from Seattle, making it a convenient day trip for visitors and residents of the area alike.
 More than a million people in the region visit Lake Sammamish every year.

 Lake Sammamish (pronounced "suh-MAM-ish") is a freshwater lake, seven miles long and one and half miles wide, formed by glacial activity.
 It is bordered by various parks including Marymoor Park at the lake's north end and Lake Sammamish State Park at its south end.
 Issaquah Creek feeds the lake, which then drains into Lake Washington via the Sammamish River.
 The East Lake Sammamish Trail runs the length of the lake (and then some) and connects to a 40 mile trail system that runs from Issaquah to the east, north to Redmond, Kenmore and Bothell, then south along the Burke-Gilman Trail to Ballard Locks at Puget Sound.
 With the impressive trail system as well as various state and county parks along the shore, visitors have plenty to do and see whether they want to stay for just the day or make it an extended visit complete with overnight camping.